hamidriasat/UNet-3-Plus/data_preparation/README.md

 python data_preparation/preprocess_data.py
 ```

-> Note: Because of the extensive preprocessing, each scan takes approximately 3-4 minutes, depending on the size, so
-> relax and wait.
+> Note: Because of the extensive preprocessing, it will take some time, so relax and wait.

 #### Final directory